-Director of Sky Arts, Phil Edgar-Jones is to take up the position of Advisory Chair for the 2018 Edinburgh International Television Festival, it was announced today (THURS).
+Director of Sky Arts, Phil Edgar-Jones is to take up position of Advisory Chair for the 2018 Edinburgh Television Festival.

 He will be joined by UKTV’s deputy director of Commissioning Hilary Rosen, who will act as Deputy Advisory Chair.
 Edgar-Jones will be responsible for selecting and chairing the advisory committee and curating the TV Festival which will run from Wednesday 22nd to Friday 24th August 2018.